EnricoNirvana/BitCoin4OpenSim/README.txt

 IF IT BREAKS, YOU GET TO KEEP BOTH PIECES, BUT MAY HAVE LOST YOUR WALLET.
 ----

-This module uses PayPal as the backend, this means all transactions are real hard transactions in USD.
+This module uses PayPal or Bitcoin as the backend, rather than storing money on the server.

+This means all transactions are real hard transactions.

 By default, this module sets the rate at OS$1 = 1 US Cent, eg - OS$300 = US$3.00.

-Payments are confirmed by the buyer through PayPal's standard purchasing interface; the simulator is then notified via PayPal IPN of the payment - and will process the original request.
+PayPal payments are confirmed by the buyer through PayPal's standard purchasing interface; the simulator is then notified via PayPal IPN of the payment - and will process the original request.

+Bitcoin payments are confirmed by an external monitoring service.
+We are currently using bitcoinmonitor.net.

 Configuring this module:
 Add the following sections to your OpenSim.ini file

+TODO: Add the Bitcoin stuf.

 [PayPal]
     Enabled = true